-- Consider new model laws; new practices and procedures; and amendments to existing model laws, practices and procedures required for accreditation.
-Determine the timing and appropriateness of the addition of new model laws, new practices and procedures, and amendments.
+- Consider new model laws; new practices and procedures; and amendments to existing model laws, practices, and procedures required for accreditation.
+Determine the timing and appropriateness of the addition of new model laws, practices, procedures, and amendments.

 - Render advisory opinions and interpretations of model laws required for accreditation and on substantial similarity of state laws.

 - Review existing standards for effectiveness and relevancy, and make recommendations for change, if appropriate.

 - Produce, maintain, and update the NAIC Accreditation Program Manual to provide guidance to state insurance regulators regarding the official standards, policies, and procedures of the program.